The MALS degree requires at least 30 hours of coursework, or 10 three-hour courses, which must include:

 - PSY 504: Evolutionary Psychology

 Your MALS studies culminate with a project related to your concentration.
-The final project can take a diversity of forms—long paper, video production, community engagement, educational program, creative writing, website, handbook, or business plan, for instance.
+The culminating project can take a diversity of forms—long paper, video production, community engagement, educational program, creative writing, website, handbook, or business plan, for instance.
 Students not doing a long research or analytical paper should write a 12-15 page critical introduction to their project, explaining why it has been undertaken, how it has been carried out, what the results and their implications are, and how it might be continued, elaborated, or modified in future.
 Three hours of credit will be given for completing the culminating project.
 A final presentation of the project must be given before graduation.
 See our guidelines for MLS 676 for more details.

-Recent Final Projects
+Recent Culminating Projects

 Women in Leadership